calipho-sib/nextprot-docs/news/2020/08/31/New third-party tool and SPARQL queries.md

 ##Changes to tools

-The neXtProt platforms hosts third-party tools to provide useful functionalities for our users.
+The neXtProt platform hosts third-party tools to provide useful functionalities for our users.
 These are available from the &quot;Community&quot; section in the left menu of the entry pages.

 **If you have developed a tool applicable to human proteins and would like to provide it via the neXtProt platform, please contact us!**